AlliHax/GoogleCTF/Letter.md

+# Letter
-The goal of this challenge is to get the information that is blacked out.
+You are given an attachment that contains a letter with credentials that are blacked out.
+The goal is to get the information from the letter that is blocked out.

-To do this, I simply looked to see if I could highlight the text under the black bar.
+My first thought was to see if I could highlight the text under the black bar.
 First I tried the username.
+I highlighted the text and pasted it into a blank notepad.

 ```
 Username:...........................